-Introduction Indicators of Data Quality
+Introduction - Indicators of Data Quality

-This chapter focuses on six key data quality indicators, completeness, uniqueness, timeliness, validity, accuracy and consistency.
+This chapter focuses on six key data quality indicators: completeness, uniqueness, timeliness, validity, accuracy and consistency.

-Data Quality Indicator
+Data Quality Indicators

 Completeness, Validity, Accuracy, Consistency, Uniqueness, and Timeliness.